The shocking birth and amazing career of Guernica

 By Philip McCouat

 Pablo Picasso’s Guernica, painted in 1937, is one of the most famous paintings in the world.
-How did it come to be painted, and why it has assumed such extraordinary recognition?
+How did it come to be painted?
+Why does it look as it does?
+And why it has achieved such extraordinary recognition? |

 The circumstances of its birth were indeed shocking.
 In 1936, Spain had entered a bitter civil war, after a coup attempt led by General Franco against the democratic Republican coalition government [1].
 Franco’s military aims were supported by elements of the Spanish military, together with German and Italian fascist forces.
 His political aims were also supported by major elements in the Spanish church, industry and aristocracy.
 But he was bitterly opposed by many of the citizens.